ptomulik/puppet-vash/README.md

 ## Overview

-*Vash* (a validating hash) provides mixins to add [Hash](http://www.ruby-doc.org/core/Hash.html) methods to user class enabling simple validation and munging of data entering that hash.
+*Vash* (a validating hash) provides mixins to create [Hash](http://www.ruby-doc.org/core/Hash.html)-like classes with simple validation and munging of input data.

 # Module Description

-Vash provides mixins that add Hash interface to classes.
+Vash provides mixins that add [Hash](http://www.ruby-doc.org/core/Hash.html) interface to receiving classes.
 The mixins allow you to enable simple data validation and munging, such that you may define restrictions on keys, values and pairs entering your hash and coalesce them at input.

 ## Beginning with vash